 Premium rate numbers may still cost more when called from the EU.

 If you go over your data allowance, there will be additional costs to consider – this is easily done if the children use your phone to watch videos when on the move.
 Where possible, always connect to Wi-Fi.

 7. Set a daily spend limit

 Most people end up breaking the budget when they are on holiday.
 To avoid this, set a daily spend limit.
-There are always additional ways to save money when on holiday, for example, if you are staying at a nice resort with excellent facilities, make good use of the them; it won’t cost you anything extra.
+There are always additional ways to save money when on holiday, for example, if you are staying at a nice resort with excellent facilities, make good use of them; it won’t cost you anything extra.

-When eating out, try out places where the locals eat — these will be cheaper than those centered around tourists.
+When eating out, try out places where the locals eat — these will be cheaper than those centred around tourists.
 You don’t have to walk far to get these cafes and restaurants and they could save you a lot of money.

 Photo credit: Herson Rodriguez